-The fundamental component of the line current must be in phase with the line voltage in order to minimize its RMS value for a given power level.
+The fundamental component of the line current must be in phase with the line voltage in order to minimize its RMS value for a given power level (unity Power Factor).
 This means that the voltage across the inductance, v_L , must lead 90° the line voltage, as shown in Fig. 3.
 The fundamental component of the voltage produced by the inverter, v{s1} , is than geometrically determined.

-The first harmonic of the line current determines the generated power, because the line voltage is supposed constant.
-Considering only the fundamental frequency, for a given current value, at the limit, v{s1} tends to v_i , δ , v_L and L would tend to zero.
+The first harmonic of the line current determines the generated power, considering v_i is constant.
+The relationship between v_L and i_i , for each harmonic, is the respective reactance.
+If one consider only the fundamental frequency, at the limit, v{s1} tends to v_i , α , v_L and L tend to zero.

 Obviously this solution cannot be adopted because, for the harmonics, the current would be very high.
-The voltage harmonics depends only on the inverter voltage, so the harmonic currents are determined by the respective inductive reactance.
-The selection of the inductance value also depends on the harmonic current limits [1] and not only on the fundamental.
+So the selection of the inductance value also depends on the harmonic current limits [1] and not only on the fundamental.